iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.5.1-0.9.6.md

 ## ChangeLog

+* Nov  1, 2016: Fixed: invalid default (datetime) value for some SQL columns in 'vmail' database.
 * Oct 21, 2016: Fixed: [ldap] mail accounts (user, alias, list) are still active when domain is disabled.
 * Sep  8, 2016: Fixed: HTTProxy vulnerability in Apache and Nginx.
 * Jul  2, 2016: Fixed: SOGo-3.1.3 (and later releases) changed argument used by `sogo-tool` command.